 How can that be?
-Dr. Nguyen, explains that the cameras enable him to SHOW his patients that his dental practice is more thorough in its work when compared to the other dental offices.
-For example, a new patient who comes in knowing that he or she has four cavities discovers from the images captured by the intraoral cameras that there are seven or eight cavities!
+Dr. Nguyen, explains that the cameras, for example, enable him to SHOW his patients that his dental practice is more thorough in its work when compared to the other dental offices.
+A new patient who comes in knowing that he or she has four cavities discovers from the images captured by the intraoral cameras that there are seven or eight cavities!
 By SHOWING the patients the extent of their dental problems instead of merely TELLING them, Dr. Nguyen proves the superiority of his services.
 Consequently, case acceptance rates have soared, along with his income.

 Looking back to the $25 per month at a physician’s assistant back in Vietnam to $1,000 an hour.
 Dr. Nguyen is truly thankful for how far he has come and he encourages those in his field to go after what they want in life.
 If he could make it, you can make it too!